guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 ## Interactions in code: it's all about dependencies

-# Second Principle : Working software
+# Second value : Working software

 How can we ensure that the software is working?